Chapter 17

 “I hate to ask, but would you please find a place where you can access the river?
 Go out on the ice where you can get an unobstructed view and see if you can see anything in the sky to the south.”

-So cryptic was Emma’s countenance, John asked no question but immediately passed the rifle to Laureal and started down the path.
+So cryptic was Emma’s countenance, John asked no question but immediately passed the rifle to Laureal and started down the path in the direction they’d come.

 “Jessie,” Emma called.